 Who is this for?
-This service is ideal for anyone who wants to invest in their health and achieve longterm goals, from weight loss to athletic training.
+This service is ideal for anyone who wants to invest in their health and achieve longterm goals, from weight loss to personal training.

 The perks?
-This service is highly customized to your needs, based on various factors, including travel, family, work schedule, meal planning, budget, food intolerances or allergies, etc.
+This service is entirely customized to you - your lifestyle, goals, needs and wants.
+I consider all the factors that go into creating a plant that works for you, including travel, family, work schedule, meal planning, budget, food intolerances or allergies, etc.

 The difference?
 This is more of a concierge service I offer to a limited number of people who are looking for optimal support in all ares of their lifestyle to get the results they want.
 The goal of this program is to make lasting changes, ongoing, centered around coaching and progress.

 Can you include a partner?
 Yes, this is allowed at no extra cost, but the meal plans and workouts will be duplicated for both people.
 All coaching calls or video chats need to include all parties, and will not be individualized.
 All biometrics and food journaling will be separate.
 That said, working with with a partner can be hugely motivating, and an easy way to save some money, too.

 When do we start?
 After you sign up, I'll be in touch to schedule our first video or phone consultation, and provide you with all the information you need to make our coaching time effective and rewarding for you!

 When I was 26, never in a million years did I think I'd be fitter and healthier as a 46-year-old mom with three kids than I was then.

 I really thought I was doing everything right, but it turns out I was doing a lot of things wrong.
 My mistakes cost me my health.
 I had a stroke by the time I was 28.
 A few months after having a stroke, I contracted a disease called necrotizing fasciitis (aka the flesh eating bacteria).
 I got it through a paper cut of all things!

 My body was literally saying - "that's enough!"

 After multiple surgeries, weeks in the hospital and a new perspective on life, I decided to listen to my body.